soroushsafaar/network-scanner/README.md

-Sure!
-Below is a detailed and informative `README.md` for your `network-scanner` project.
 This README will provide an overview of the project, usage instructions, and other relevant information to help users understand and use your tool effectively.

 ### `README.md`